paulpod/111-test-railway/README.md

 7. Do some work

 8. Happy?
-Make a commit `git add .` and `git commit -m "new feature is cool`
+Make a commit `git add .` and `git commit -m "new feature is cool"`

 9. Push your work to github `git push origin myFeature`